AdvocatesInc/advocate-docs/BRANDS & MANAGERS/5-The_Management_Tab.md

 The Advocate *Twitch Chat Bot* will post through the Twitch account *advogg* by default.
 To allow the chat bot to post through a specific Twitch Account, follow these steps:

 1. Make sure you are either signed in to [Twitch](https://www.twitch.tv) with the account you wish to use, or not signed in with any other account.
-If you've already set up the chatbot for another campaign, skip to step #5.
 2. Navigate to the Management Tab of your desired campaign.
 3. Click on the "Twitch Chat Bot Account" button to open the *Chatbot Account* modal.
 4. Click on the "Authorize New Twitch Account" button to log in with the account you wish to use, and accept all permissions.
-5. Notify an Advocate admin through one of our support channels, or through email at admin@adv.gg, and we'll activate your Twitch account for that specific campaign.